 In 1720 Bach wrote his Partita in d minor for solo violin.
 That was also the year when his first wife, Maria Barbara Bach, passed away unexpectedly.

-The German musicologist Helga Thoene interprets the Partia as an epitaph to Maria Barbara, a monumental masterpiece in itself, full of hidden messages, numerology, symbolism and hidden chorale quotations.
+The German musicologist Helga Thoene interprets the Partia as an epitaph to Maria Barbara, a monumental masterpiece in itself, full of hidden messages like alphanumeric code, symbolism and hidden chorale quotations.

 Prof. Thoene has a theory that within the theme of the Ciaccona Bach has hidden a numerical code of his wife’s name and year of death .
 The chords and melodies in the violin part derive from several of his own hymns, all with messages about death and grief but also about hope.